 In the same game, teammate Carlo Cudicini is rushed to the hospital unconscious after he collides with an opponent while jumping to catch the ball and crashes to the ground.
 Cudicini is back home; Cech is recovering in the hospital.

 In the world of goalkeepers, embarrassment can rub shoulders with danger.
-And they don't have helmets to

 "Robinson Clousseau" was one headline that followed the England goalkeeper's blunder after his team lost 2-0 at Croatia in a Euro 2008 qualifying game.
 The same tabloids that likened Robinson to that fictional French detective made famous by Peter Sellers were horrified by the injuries to the Chelsea goalkeepers against Reading on Saturday.

 It's said one has to be slightly mad to be a goalkeeper.
 Because goalkeepers alone can use their hands, teammates expect them to dive among the flying boots to grab the ball.
 Once there, they run the risk of being hurt.

 Bert Trautmann was a German prisoner of war who stayed in England after World War II and played for Manchester City.
 At the 1956 FA Cup final at Wembley, Trautmann dived at the feet of Birmingham City's Peter Murphy and injured himself.
 He continued playing for the last 15 minutes of his team's 3-1 victory.
 He later discovered he had a broken neck.